firepear/petrel/README.md

-If you want to run the tests yourself, either just run `./assets/runcover` or look at it to see how I'm running the tests -- they will fail whe run with a bare `go test ./...` due to relying on code which is conditionally compiled in only for the tests.
+If you want to run the tests yourself, either just run `./assets/runcover` or look at it to see how I'm running the tests -- they will fail if run with a bare `go test ./...` due to relying on code which is conditionally compiled in only for the tests.